junxit/us-congress-bills-110/metadata.md

 - 2007-02-15 — Placed on the Union Calendar, Calendar No. 5.
 - 2007-02-15 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 110-14.
 - 2007-02-15 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 110-14.
+- 2007-02-16 — Considered under suspension of the rules. (consideration: CR H1854-1860)
+- 2007-02-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+976.
+- 2007-02-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-02-16 — Mr. Rangel moved to suspend the rules and pass the bill, as amended.
+- 2007-02-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 360 - 45 (Roll no. 102). (text: CR H1854-1855)
+- 2007-02-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 360 - 45 (Roll no. 102).(text: CR H1854-1855)
+- 2007-02-16 — Received in the Senate.